diladele/webproxy-chocolatey/README.md

 # Chocolatey Package for Web Filtering Proxy

 This repo contains the sources of the Chocolatey package for Web Filtering Proxy.
+The current package is available at https://community.chocolatey.org/packages/webproxy/1.5.0/

 ## How to Build